dubonzi/mantis/README.md

 Mantis works by reading `Mapping` definitions which are JSON files containing information about the request you want mock such as HTTP Method, URL and other attributes, and also the corresponding response for that request.

-You can save the body of a response for a request on a separate JSON file and refer to it in your mapping as well.

-The default base paths Mantis reads mappings and responses files from is `files/mappings` and `files/responses`.
+The default base paths Mantis reads mappings and responses files from is `files/mappings` and `files/responses` respectively.
 You can freely add subfolders and also configure these base paths.
-If running on Docker, don't forget to copy your definitions into the image when building.
+If running on Docker, don't forget to copy your definition files into the image when building.

-The full documentation with examples can be found here (TODO).
+The full documentation can be found [here](https://dubonzi.github.io/mantis).
+There's also an [example repository](https://github.com/dubonzi/mantis-example).

 ## Credits